artsandmetaphysics/goodlifeodyssey/_documents/the-iliad.md

 <p>and Apollo listened, his great heart warm with joy.
 (1.447–75)</p>
 </blockquote>

 Plagues and natural disasters were believed to be caused by gods.
-An example of this is seen at the beginning of *The Iliad*:
+An example of this is seen at the beginning of the *Iliad*:

 <blockquote class="poetry">
 <p>“So home we sail …</p>